logdna/pino-logdna/README.md

 Options:
   -v, --version                   Show version
-  -h, --help                      Show usage information -m, --message-key [msg]         The field in the `pino` used as the display line in LogDNA
+  -h, --help                      Show usage information -m, --message-key [msg]         The field in the `pino` used as the display line in LogDNA -e, --empty-message [msg]       String value to use when no "message" property if found

 @logdna/logger Options:
       --key                       *REQUIRED* Your ingestion key